MMB Hero Demo¶

 Style Guidetab, you have an option to provide a project specific style guide.
 If your repository already contains a.gemini/styleguide.mdfile, the instructions from both places will be concatenated and used as an input for the Code Review Agent during the PR review process.

-Return to the Cloud Shell terminal and configure GitHub MCP Server:
+Return to the Cloud Shell terminal and configure GitHub MCP Server.
+Update the

 -